 Professor Vasconcelos is an assistant professor of law at Insper Sao Paulo, Brazil, and she researches and writes about social and economic rights in Latin America, with a focus on the right to health and health litigation.
 While at the Dean Rusk International Law Center, sponsored by Charles H. Kirbo Professor in the School of Law and Associate Provost for Faculty Affairs Elizabeth Weeks, she conducted research on the right to health of people in prisons in Latin America during COVID-19.
 She holds a Ph.D. in Public Law from the University of Sao Paulo and an LL.M. from Yale Law School.
 She is currently a senior research fellow at the Solomon Center for Health Law and Policy at Yale Law School and one of the founding members of the Brazilian think-tank LAUT - Center for the Analysis of Liberty and Authoritarianism.

-A list of visiting scholars in previous years is here.
+A list of visiting researchers and scholars over the years is here.